Mental Health & Addiction Assessment

 Comprehensive and thorough diagnostic assessment and stabilization are the first steps clients engage in at Corner Canyon.
-Psychological, Psychiatric, Psychological, Biopsychosocial, and Medical evaluations take place in the first few days while clients are adjusting to the warm, healthy, and structured life at Corner Canyon.
+Psychiatric, Bio-psychosocial, and Medical evaluations take place in the first few days while clients are adjusting to the warm, healthy, and structured life at Corner Canyon.
+Psychological testing takes place when the individual is ready for it.
 These assessments provide a framework for developing the individualized treatment plan for each client and information that is helpful in aftercare planning.

 Clients meet with our psychiatrist before and during treatment to help us gain a full understanding of their current medications and to explore the potential need for additional medication.
 Clients with a long history of alcohol or drug use usually experience symptoms such as depression and anxiety, irritability, and insomnia at the beginning of recovery.
 Our psychiatrist evaluates whether this is responding to initial treatment or if medications are required to assist.
 Longer term psychiatric issues are also reviewed in the addiction assessment to determine whether medications and dosages are appropriate or if they need to be changed based on the client’s current status.

-Psychological testing is completed with each client within the first week of their enrollment by our Psychologist.
+Psychological testing is completed with each client within the first two weeks of their enrollment by our Psychologist, depending on their readiness.
 This testing consists of accepted and validated measures in addition to directed conversation with the psychologist.
 These evaluations aid in diagnosis and provide insight and awareness of client’s issues and concerns and help in directing treatment on an ongoing basis.
 If a client is having problems at school or work, or in personal relationships with others, tests can help a psychologist understand whether he or she might have issues with interpersonal skills or anger management, or certain personality traits that contribute to the problem.
 Other tests evaluate whether clients are experiencing emotional disorders such as anxiety or depression.

 The underlying cause of a person’s problems isn’t always clear.
 For example, if a client is having difficulty in school, does she or he have a reading problem like dyslexia?
 An attention problem such as ADHD (attention-deficit hyperactivity disorder)?
 Difficulty with impulse control in normal situations?
 Psychological addiction assessments and tests allow a psychologist to understand the nature of the problem, and to figure out the best way to go about addressing it in treatment.